SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The value of a dictionary literal has type ``Dictionary<KeyType, ValueType>``, where ``KeyType`` is the type of its key expressions and ``ValueType`` is the type of its value expressions.
+If there are expressions of multiple types, ``KeyType`` and ``ValueType`` are the closest common supertype for their respective values.

 .. langref-grammar